tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Hoe/Classwork/Alpha Particle Experiment.md

 - Anything to concern us about their charge - proton near proton
 - Calculate the coulomb repulsion between two protons (Assuming they are r₀ apart) F = 160N
+	Gravitational force = 1.4 x 10$^{-34}$N
+	Way way smaller, therefore must be a third force Fcharge is much greater than Fgravity
+So, we need something else to make it all balance out...
+Equilibrium of forces...